pelithne/AKS_secure_baseline_the_hard_way/README.md

 </body>
 </html>
 ````

 You have successfully deployed a private Azure Container Registry that is accessible from the jumpbox host.
 You also built and deployed the nginx image, which is only exposed over the private network.

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpboxFirewallaksvirtualnetlinkandacrandinternalloadbalancer.jpg)

 ### Deploy Azure Application Gateway.

-In this chapter, you will set up an application gateway that can terminate TLS connections at its own level.
-You will also learn how to perform these tasks: create an application gateway and upload a certificate to it, configure AKS as a backend pool for routing traffic to its internal load balancer, create a health probe to check the health of the AKS backend pool, and set up a WAF (Web Application Firewall) to defend against common web attacks.
+In this section, you will set up an application gateway that will terminate TLS connections at its ingress.
+You will also learn how to perform these tasks: upload a certificate to Application Gateway, configure AKS as a backend pool by routing traffic to its internal load balancer, create a health probe to check the health of the AKS backend pool, and set up a WAF (Web Application Firewall) to defend against common web attacks.

 1) Create public IP address with a domain name associated to the PIP resource